On Which Finger and Hand Should You Wear An Engagement Ring?

 That's pretty simple and sweet!
 But did you know that not all cultures wear their engagement and wedding rings on the left hand?

-Undoubtedly, in our times, the two most influential nations that support the left-hand, ring finger tradition are the UK and the US.
-Most of the commonwealth English-speaking nations also follow this custom and it is evidenced in pop culture all over the world.
+Most of the commonwealth English-speaking nations also follow this custom, along with most European and western ones, and it is evident in pop culture all over the world.
 In these countries, it's customary to wear the engagement ring and the wedding rings together on the left-hand ring finger.
 This same tradition also continues in Egypt and Italy till today – the two countries where the left hand and fourth finger custom origins are traced from.

 Interestingly, you can differ in customs even if your neighbour swears by the left hand.
 German and Austrian women receive the engagement ring on their left ring finger and their wedding rings are worn on the right hand.